A Complete V-Equational System for Graded lambda-Calculus: A complete -equational system for graded -calculus

 \begin{definition} Let $L$ be a complete lattice.
 A \emph{basis} $B$ of $L$ is a subset $B \subseteq L$ such that for every $x \in L$ the set $B \cap \{ y \mid y \in L\ \text{and} \ y \ll x \}$ is directed and has $x$ as the least upper bound. \end{definition} We assume that the underlying lattice of $\mathcal{V}$ is continuous and has a basis $B \ni k$ closed under finite joins and multiplication.
 As alluded above, the continuity condition will allow us to work only with $\V$-equations whose label is in $B$.
 We also assume that $\mathcal{V}$ is \emph{integral}, \ie that the unit $k$ is the top element of $\mathcal{V}$, a common assumption in quantale theory~\cite{velebil19} that facilitates some of our results.

 \begin{example} The Boolean quantale $((\{0 \leq 1\}, \vee), \otimes := \wedge)$ is \emph{finite} and thus continuous~\cite{GHK+03}.
 Since it is continuous, $\{0,1\}$ itself is a basis for the quantale that satisfies the conditions above.
-For the metric quantale $(([0,\infty], \wedge), \otimes := +)$, the way-below relation corresponds to the \emph{strictly greater} relation with $\infty > \infty$, and a basis for the underlying lattice that satisfies the conditions above is the set of extended non-negative rational numbers.
+For the metric quantale $(([0,\infty], \wedge), \otimes := +)$ (note that the order on this quantale is the opposite of the usual order on $[0,\infty]$), the way-below relation corresponds to the \emph{strictly greater} relation with $\infty > \infty$, and a basis for the underlying lattice that satisfies the conditions above is the set of extended non-negative rational numbers.
 Other examples of quantales that satisfy the conditions above can be found in~\cite{dahlqvist22}. \end{example}

 A $\mathcal{V}$-equation-in-context is an expression $\Gamma \vljud v =_q w : \typeA$ where $q \in B$ (the basis of $\mathcal{V}$), and $\Gamma \vljud v : \typeA$, $\Gamma \vljud w : \typeA$ are graded $\lambda$-terms.
 If $\V$ is the metric quantale we obtain metric equations-in-context and if $\V$ is the Boolean quantale we obtain inequations-in-context (where $v =_1 w$ corresponds to $v \leq w$).
 In this $\V$-equational setting a classical equation-in-context $v = w$ translates to $v =_k w \wedge w =_k v$.
 For example in the metric case $v = w \equiv v =_0 w \wedge w =_0 v$ and in the Boolean case $v = w \equiv v \leq w \wedge w \leq v$.